louis-langholtz/PlayRho/INSTALL.md

 - [Ubuntu Linux (Debug)](.github/workflows/linux-debug.yml).
 - [Windows "2019" (Win32, x64 for Release & Debug)](.github/workflows/windows.yml).

 While the library itself should be buildable on any platform having a C++17 or higher standards compliant compiler, other components may have dependencies that make them harder to build and available to less target platforms.

 **NOTE**: These sources make heavy use of the standard C++ library [`assert`](http://en.cppreference.com/w/cpp/error/assert) macro to help confirm correctness of the code logic.
 As such, this library needs to be compiled with the `NDEBUG` pre-processor macro enabled to disable these asserts, and of course optimization turned on, to see any kind of performance.
 Add the command line arguments `--config Release` to the build step to ensure built code is optimized and the performance degrading asserts are not included.

 ## Prerequisites

 The necessary installed prerequisites depend on the components to be built and the platform they are built on.
-Follow the above links for each component you want to build to read about the prerequisites needed for that component and to ensure that they are installed.

 All of the components minimally require the following:

 - **CMake**: If you don't have version 3.16.3 or higher of CMake installed on your system, the latest releases of CMake can be obtained from https://cmake.org/.
 Note that it's possible to skip this prerequisite, but it's not recommended nor as well supported.